Indirect Costs - Policy for the Application of Indirect Costs to Sponsored Awards

 Federal Sponsors

-Federal sponsors are required by 2 CFR 200.414 (c) to provide indirect cost recovery according to the negotiated rate agreements using negotiated rates on a modified total direct cost basis (MTDC).
+Federal sponsors are required by 2 CFR 200.414 (c) to provide indirect cost recovery according to the negotiated rate agreements using negotiated rates on a modified total direct cost basis (MTDC) unless required by Federal statute or regulation, or when approved by a Federal awarding agency head or delegate based on documented justification.

-For federal subawards issued to a non-federal domestic entity that has never received a negotiated indirect cost rate, the entity may elect to charge a de minimis rate of 10% of Modified Total Direct Costs (MTDC) or request that Harvard, as the pass-through entity, negotiate an indirect rate with the subrecipient organization.
-Provision of the 10% de minimis indirect cost rate is conditioned on the non-federal entity meeting the requirements specified in 2 CFR 200.414(f).
+For federal subawards issued to a non-federal domestic entity that has never received a negotiated indirect cost rate, the entity may elect to charge a de minimis rate of 10% (15% after 10/1/24) of Modified Total Direct Costs (MTDC) or request that Harvard, as the pass-through entity, negotiate an indirect rate with the subrecipient organization.
+Provision of the de minimis indirect cost rate (see above) is conditioned on the non-federal entity meeting the requirements specified in 2 CFR 200.414(f).
 These include limiting availability to organizations that have never received a negotiated indirect cost rate, except for those described in Appendix VII of Part 200, paragraph (D)(1)(b).
+Requests by subawardees for a negotiated IDC rate should be routed to the Costing Staff at the school or to OSP.

 For-Profit/Industry Sponsors

-For-profit or industry sponsors are expected to provide indirect cost recovery that equals, at a minimum, the amount that would have been recovered through the application of the University’s federal indirect cost rate.
-Indirect cost rates, either at the negotiated or uncapped (for administration) rate, should be applied to the cost basis, total direct costs (TDC) or modified total direct costs (MTDC), based on the school/tub policy or guidance.
+As a matter of policy, for-profit or industry sponsors are expected to provide indirect cost recovery that equals, at a minimum, the amount that would have been recovered through the use of the University’s federal indirect cost rate applied to modified total direct costs.
+Indirect cost rates, either at the negotiated or uncapped (for administration) rate, must be applied, on a total direct costs (TDC) or modified total direct costs (MTDC) basis as determined by school/tub policy or guidance.
+If the for-profit/ industry sponsor will not agree to provide the full IDC rate, no negotiations for a lower rate can be initiated without obtaining prior approval from the relevant Dean or Institute Director or their designee.
+If there is any concern that accepting a reduced rate will impact other schools, refer the exception request to the OVPR.

 Foreign Government Sponsors

-Foreign government sponsors are expected to provide indirect cost recovery that equals, at a minimum, the amount that would have been recovered through the application of the federal rate.
-If the sponsor’s maximum indirect cost rate as published or allowed by the sponsor’s policy is lower than the federal rate, indirect cost rate should be applied to the total direct costs (TDC) of such a project, rather than the modified total direct costs (MTDC) basis used in federal awards, unless prohibited by the sponsor.
+Foreign government sponsors are expected to provide indirect cost recovery that equals, at a minimum, the amount that would have been recovered through the use of the federal rate applied to modified total direct costs.
+If the sponsor’s maximum indirect cost rate as published, or allowed by the sponsor’s policy, is lower than the federal rate, and it has been approved by the Dean, Institute Director, or their designee, the indirect cost rate should be applied to the total direct costs (TDC) of such a project, rather than the modified total direct costs (MTDC) basis used in federal awards, unless prohibited by the sponsor or approved by the Dean, Institute Director, or their designee.

 Policy Exceptions